Outlast: Gameplay

-Developer Red Barrels have pointed to the survival-focused gameplay in Amnesia: The Dark Descent as a primary influence on the combat-free narrative style of Outlast.
-Found-footage horror films like Quarantine and REC also served as influences.
+Developer Red Barrels have pointed to the survival-focused gameplay in Amnesia: The Dark Descent (2010) as a primary influence on the combat-free narrative style of Outlast.
+Found footage horror films like Quarantine (2008) and Rec (2007) also served as influences.

 Plot

-Freelance investigative journalist Miles Upshur receives an anonymous e-mail that inhumane experiments are being conducted at Mount Massive Asylum, a private psychiatric hospital owned by the notoriously unethical Murkoff Corporation.
-Upon entering, Miles is shocked to discover its halls ransacked and littered with the mutilated corpses of the staff.
-He's informed by a dying officer of Murkoff's private military unit that Mount Massive's deranged inmates, known as "variants", have escaped and are freely roaming the grounds, butchering Murkoff's employees.
-The officer implores Miles to escape and reveals that the main doors can be unlocked from security control.
+Freelance investigative journalist Miles Upshur receives an anonymous e-mail about inhumane experiments at Mount Massive Asylum, a remote psychiatric hospital owned by the notoriously unethical Murkoff Corporation.
+Upon entering, Miles is shocked to discover its halls ransacked and littered with the staff's mutilated corpses.
+He is informed by a dying officer of Murkoff's private military unit that the hospital's deranged inmates, known as "variants", have escaped and are freely roaming the grounds.
+The officer implores Miles to escape and reveals that the main entrance can be unlocked from the hospital's security control room.

-Moving on, Miles is suddenly ambushed by a hulking variant named Chris Walker, who knocks him unconscious.
-While incapacitated, Miles encounters Father Martin Archimbaud, a self-appointed priest with schizotypal personality disorder, who claims Miles is his "apostle" and sabotages his escape by cutting off power to the front doors.
-Miles restores power, but Father Martin injects him with anesthetic.
-He shows Miles footage of "the Walrider", a ghostly entity killing patients and personnel alike, which he claims is responsible for the asylum's ransacking.
+As Miles moves on, he is suddenly ambushed by hulking variant Chris Walker, who knocks him unconscious.
+While incapacitated, Miles meets Father Martin Archimbaud, a self-appointed priest with schizotypal personality disorder, who claims that Miles is his "apostle" and sabotages his escape by cutting off power to the entrance.
+Miles restores power in the control room, but Father Martin injects him with an anesthetic.
+He also shows Miles footage of the "Walrider", a ghost-like entity that kills patients and staff alike, which he claims is responsible for the hospital's dilapidated state.